What is a Cyber Security Disaster Recovery Plan?

-Disaster recovery (DR) is a crucial aspect of cybersecurity, ensuring that organisations can quickly resume operations after unexpected disruptions.
+A cyber security disaster recovery plan is a crucial aspect of cybersecurity, ensuring that organisations can quickly resume operations after unexpected disruptions.
 These disruptions can range from natural disasters like floods and bushfires to cyber-attacks and hardware failures.
 The goal of disaster recovery is to minimise downtime and data loss, thereby protecting an organisation’s reputation, finances, and customer trust.

 In today’s digital age, businesses rely heavily on their IT infrastructure.
 When a disaster strikes, the consequences of not having a robust disaster recovery plan can be catastrophic.
 Imagine losing all your customer data, financial records, and critical business information overnight.
 Without a disaster recovery plan, the road to recovery could be long, arduous, and costly.